-Students who complete the requirements of the University Honors College receive OSU’s most prestigious academic recognition for undergraduates: an honors baccalaureate degree (HBA, HBFA or HBS) in their major, jointly awarded by the University Honors College and the college of their major.
+Students who complete the requirements of the Oregon State University Honors College receive OSU’s most prestigious academic recognition for undergraduates: an honors baccalaureate degree (HBA, HBFA or HBS) in their major, jointly awarded by the Honors College and the colleges of their major.

 Oregon State University

 Tara Williams, Associate Dean, 541-737-6412, firstname.lastname@example.org

 The Honors College is about enrichment: How high can you dream?
 The Honors College provides challenging curricula, personal attention, and enhanced learning experiences in general education and in the student’s primary academic interest.
 The Honors College offers courses consisting of small groups taught by OSU’s finest faculty, specifically selected for their undergraduate teaching abilities.
 Through seminars, colloquia, and their own thesis research, students enjoy the benefits of a small college within a large, diverse, and comprehensive university.